How To Move To The Caribbean With No Money? [Interesting Tips]

 Mexico: Isla Mujeres

 Isla Mujeres is a lovely, relaxing paradise.
 Gorgeous white sandy beaches, calm, incredibly clear emerald, green seas, and the most generous locals in the Mexican Caribbean are just a few of the reasons to visit.
+Despite being just 8 miles from Cancun, Isla Mujeres is much more laid-back and less expensive, as Global Living says.

 The apartment contains a one-bedroom, two-bathroom penthouse condo with a view that starts at $230,000 to own, and one-bedroom studio rents for about $700 to $1000 per month.
-Despite Mexico’s crime problem, Isla Mujeres and neighboring Cancun are deemed protected.
+Despite Mexico’s crime problem, Isla Mujeres and neighboring Cancun are protected.
+The place is full of water sports, shopping, traveling, and a great place to meet new people in a unique environment.

 Honduras: Roatan

 Roatan is the biggest and most populated of the Bay Islands.
 The Bay Islands are a group of tropical Caribbean islands that extend around the shore of the Mesoamerican Barrier Reef System, the world’s second-biggest reef method.
+Holding costs can be a significant factor when considering a move to the Caribbean with limited funds.

-10 Most Reasonably Priced Places Of Caribbean
+10 Most Reasonably Priced Places In The Caribbean

 1. Dominican Republic